MichaelRWolf/wendy-ai/notes-from-google-doc.md

 How your AI system helps:

-We’ll distill your existing client stories and testimonials into a Sales Language Bank.
+We'll distill your existing client stories and testimonials into a Sales Language Bank.

 The Clone will help you generate personalized responses, proposals, and follow-ups without draining your energy.

-You’ll have templated “flows” (email → call → enrollment) that still sound completely Wendy.
+You'll have templated "flows" (email → call → enrollment) that still sound completely Wendy.

 🔄 Putting It Together